ietf-wg-sidrops/charter/sidrops-charter-02.md

-of operational experience: CA Operators, Regional/National and Local Internet Registries, Relying Party software developers as well as the research/measurement community all have relevant operational experience or insight that this working group will consider in its work.
+of operational experience: CA Operators, Regional/National and Local Internet Registries, Relying Party software developers as well as the research/measurement community all have relevant operational experience or insight that SIDROPS will consider in its work.

-The goals of SIDROPS are to:
+The goals of SIDROPS WG are to:

 * Solicit input from a range of operators to identify operational issues with a SIDR-aware Internet, and determine solutions to those issues.